-Melody shuddered when they suddenly pressed him onto his back, a paramedic saying firmly to him, “Mr. Conor, we need to ask you to calm down and stop resisting us—we think one of the cuts on your neck may have nicked your carotid artery, and further movement might rupture it completely….”
+Melody shuddered when they pressed him onto his back, a paramedic saying, “Mr. Conor, we need to ask you to calm down and stop resisting us—we think one of the cuts on your neck may have nicked your carotid artery, and further movement might rupture it completely.”

-A small crowd of onlookers had gathered, held back by the sheriff’s deputy, who had pulled into the plaza during Maggie’s interview with the sheriff himself.
-The sheriff then interviewed Melody briefly—she barely paid attention to his questions, watching instead as the ambulance backed directly onto the Pier until it was just a few feet from the busily working emergency personnel.
+A small crowd of onlookers had gathered, held back by the sheriff’s deputy, who had pulled into the plaza during her interview.
+The sheriff then interviewed Melody briefly—she barely paid attention to his questions, watching instead as the ambulance backed directly onto the Pier until it was just a few feet from the emergency personnel.
 Mr. Conor was now on a silver gurney and being wheeled noisily towards the vehicle’s open rear doors, its revolving emergency lights like rapidly whirling lighthouse beacons, mixing with those atop the sheriffs’ vehicles and glancing brightly off the nearby buildings lining the beach.
 Melody and her mom crowded as close to the gurney as they could, attempting to look over the shoulders of the paramedics.